There are so many types of scissors out there for quilters! So which ones do we actually need?

 - Most of the other Embroidery Scissors & Trimming Snips above will work for lefties too!

-Arguably a good pair of sewing scissors is among the most important tools in a quilters sewing kit so it makes sense to take some time to pick the right ones for you.
+Arguably a good pair of sewing scissors is among the most important tool in a quilters sewing kit so it makes sense to take some time to pick the right ones for you.

 As quilters we always think we need ‘all the things’ but of course, you really only need a few really good high-quality pairs of scissors usually – the key is to pick which ones are the best scissors for you.